 Are banking brands finally getting ahead of the consumer curve?

 Reading an article this week about Chase Bank in the US, I noted for the second time in a week a services brand seeking to be “the apple genius bar” for their category.
-Not surprisingly, many brands outside of retail are seeing what Apple has been doing with the retail experience design and looking to make a similar impression on their customers.
+Not surprisingly, many brands outside of retail are seeing what Apple has been doing with the retail experience design and developing a brand strategy to make a similar impression on their customers.
 If only it was that easy.

 Chase Bank is the largest bank in the US by assets, so when they say they are rolling-out a new format to suit today’s banking customers, every bank marketer around the globe should be interested.
 Whilst Chase will not be opening flagship Apple Store style formats quite yet, the strategy behind the evolution of their retail experience is based-upon identifying changing consumer need.